JustinSDK/dotSCAD/docs/lib2x-vx_intersection.md

 # vx_intersection

-Creates an intersection of two lists of points.
+It' slow, in case you want to create an intersection of two lists of points directly.

 **Since:** 2.4